jwiegley/johnwiegley/drafts/reddit.md

                                    COMMENTS

+# How is this justified???

+Something to keep in mind when reading any Holy Book is that it is both instructive, and a test of mankind to discern the pure in heart from the deceivers.

+In verses like this, given the time at which they were revealed, God made women socially, legally and financially inferior to men, a choice that would influence the later social order -- for whatever reason it was needed at the time.

+But those who use the text for their own selfish reasons, read this as women being intrinsically, essentially, and spiritually inferior.
+Which, of course, there is no reason to assume.

+For another example, consider the verse on women's testimony.
+This may have been to safeguard the one being witnessed against, rather than an assessment of women, since women were largely uneducated and this could have resulted in chance misunderstandings.
+The Qur'án does say (though I rarely hear this quoted):

+> 3:194-195 "Our Lord!
+Give us what Thou hast promised us through Thy
+> messengers, and disgrace us not on the Day of Resurrection.
+Truly Thou wilt
+> not fail the tryst."
+So their Lord answered them, “I shall not let the work
+> of any worker among you, male or female, be in vain; each of you is like the
+> other....

+The legal status of women should not be read as a measure of their inherent worth, since in the sight of God, they are alike spiritually.
+However, their status on this earth was most certainly not (yet) made equal, even though men were commanded to protect women:

+> 4:34 Men are the upholders and maintainers of women by virtue of that in
+> which God has favored some of them above others and by virtue of their
+> spending from their wealth.
+Therefore the righteous women are devoutly
+> obedient, guarding in [their husbands'] absence what God has guarded.
+As for
+> those from whom you fear discord and animosity, admonish them, then leave
+> them in their beds, then strike them.
+Then if they obey you, seek not a way
+> against them.

+Again, contrast this with the humanity of the time
+: when girl children were being buried alive, and women were not considered human beings.
+If the goal of the Qur'án was to educate mankind, to promote unity, and to prepare civilization for the next Manifestation of God, it needed to advance the people to the degree they were capable.

 # How do you interpret Acts 1:11 in the Bible?

 > “They also said, "Men of Galilee, why do you stand looking into the sky?